rolandmiladinovic/rolandmiladinovic/_posts/2018-05-14-summonig-eternal-return.markdown

 Her hair down beside me\\
 In my ear there were whispers\\
 But where had she gone?\\
 “Come back!”\\
 I felt on my collarbone\\
 Blood\\
-A spider’s bite that itching
+A spider’s bite itching

 I pulled myself up from the bushes still holding the little bite on my collar and walked out into an open clearing of freshly cut grass where I found two friends sitting at a park bench.
 They were animated with talk and laughter, but the mood was heavy and apocalyptic as the moon shone down upon the scene.
 I called out a greeting and was welcomed like a brother.